-Internet Live Statistics results show that out of 7 billion people in the world 3 billion users are online on the web, searching for information.
-This single piece of knowledge tell us- “How much hungry are we for the Information?”
-In the era of Internet, no source of information is Google proof.
+Global Internet Usage – is the term used to measure the number of people who are using the internet.
+The most recent, April 2019 Global Internet usage sits at 56.1%.
+Meaning over half of the world has internet access this single piece of knowledge tell us- “How much hungry are we for the Information?”
+In the era of the Internet, no source of information is Google-proof.
 In this situation, it becomes very crucial to secure your confidential data.
 But the big Question arises: How can I protect my credentials securely?

-Learning Management System (LMS) platform is one of the key repositories of confidential data for your organisation/institutions.
-It’s like “Chirag of Alladin” for your organisation, if breached, will cost your company like hell.
-Data could possibly be like – business processes and strategies, products information, employee’s details, production secrets etc. which are vital information and stealing or destroying of these data could be cataclysmic consequences.
-For institutional purposes, data could be – Institutional Transcripts and Policy, Content management and deliverables, web-learning etc.
+Learning Management System (LMS) platform is one of the key repositories of confidential data for your organization/institutions.
+It’s like “Chirag of Alladin” for your organization, if breached, will cost your company like hell.
+Data could possibly be like – business processes and strategies, products information, employee’s details, production secrets, etc. which are vital information and stealing or destroying of these data could be cataclysmic consequences.
+For institutional purposes, data could be – Institutional Transcripts and Policy, Content management and deliverables, web-learning, etc.

 In the manner to secure these crucial information, LMS platform must be secure enough to bypass these network gaps.